euclidjda/deep-quant/README.md

 This is a freely available dataset assembled from freely available sources and contains errors such as look-ahead bias and survivorship bias.**

-Data is passed to `deep_quant.py` as a `.dat` file, which is a space-delimited file.
-If you do not have access to a commerial or academic dataset and you would like to test this code, we have provided a "open dataset" called open-dataset.dat.
+Data is passed to `deep_quant.py` as a space-delimited flat file.
+If you do not have access to a commercial or academic dataset and you would like to test this code, we have provided a "open dataset" for this purpose.
 Again this dataset should be use for testing purposes only.
 To obtain this file, run the command: